Æthelburh Princess of Kent and Queen of Northumbria

 Shrine of St Eanswythe (to the right of the candle) at St Mary and St Eanswythe, Folkestone

 Eanswythe was the daughter of King Eadbald of Kent and his Frankish Queen Ymme, and thus she was the niece of Queen Æthelburh.
 There is a tradition that she founded a monastery at Folkestone in or around 630, but this is now thought very unlikely.
 Her parents were not married until around 624, so she can only have been born in the years from around 625 up to 641, the end of this period falling after her father’s death.
-Any church she founded is most likely to have been built a decade or two after 630.
+Any church she founded is most likely to have been built two or even three decades after 630.

 The source for the life of St Eanswythe is a collection of saints’ lives put together by a monk of St Albans Abbey called John of Tynemouth in the mid 14th Century.
 John travelled extensively around the monastic houses of England collecting stories about the many saints he encountered, some of whom were very localised, in order to create a great national compendium of the Lives of the Saints.
 We know from surviving manuscripts that he copied from his sources reasonably accurately.
 This gives us some confidence that where John is the only surviving source for some of the stories, as he is with St Eanswythe, his account is likely to be close to the original.
 However, we have no idea how old this original source was.